 - Visit the list of local and external Postdoctoral Fellow Funding opportunities.

 - Apply for an SFU postdoctoral appointment.

-- Send a scanned copy of the postdoctoral fellow's passport and a copy of the original Offer of Appointment/Invitation letter to firstname.lastname@example.org.
+- Send a scanned copy of the postdoctoral fellow's passport along with the other required documents to Faculty Relations (firstname.lastname@example.org).

 - Pay the Employer Compliance Fee ($230) online and submit the Offer of Employment form to Immigration Refugees and Citizenship Canada (IRCC).

 - Forward the Employment Number and LMIA exempt code to the postdoctoral fellow which is required for the work permit application.